fedfedmedved/quanttop-thesis/src/chapter2 main result.md

 $$\delta \omega_\lambda (\Delta^{n+1})= \int_{\partial \Delta^{n+1}} \lambda^*dvolS^n \mathrel{\stackrel{\makebox[0pt]{\mbox{\normalfont\tiny Stokes}}}{=\joinrel=\joinrel=}} \int_{\Delta^{n+1}} \dx \lambda^*dvol_{S^n} = \int_{\Delta^{n+1}} \lambda^* \dx dvol_{S^n} = 0,$$
 since $dvolS^n$ is a closed form because it is an $n$-form on $S^n \Rightarrow \dx dvolS^n = 0$.

-This claims tells us that degrees on the boundary of every D^{n+1} must add up to zero.
-Let us continue our S^1 unwrapping example with a specific triangulation and specific relative degrees:
+This claims tells us that degrees on the boundary of every $D^{n+1}$ must add up to zero.
+Let us continue our $S^1$ unwrapping example with a specific triangulation and specific relative degrees:

 ![Unwrapping a map](figures/Unwrapping1.png){#fig:unwrap short-caption="unwrapping a single vertex" width="100%"}

-Sadly, unwrapping does not always allow us to homotope maps that are simplicial on the $n$-skeleton.
+Regrettably, unwrapping does not always allow us to homotope maps that are simplicial on the $n$-skeleton.
 Consider, for instance the case $n=2$.
 If any map on the interior has relative degree $1/2$ modulo $\Z$ then it cannot be unwrapped to a simplicial map.
 But it turns out that unwrapping does allows us to bound the relative degree sufficiently.
 The rest of the section develops this idea into a proof.

 <!----
 relative degree (for the map $h^{n-1}$)